-Placing more than $300 million in premium annually has made AmWINS one of the largest wholesale insurance brokers of construction-related risks.Contact Us
+Placing more than $1.7 billion in premium annually has made AmWINS one of the largest wholesale insurance brokers of construction-related risks.Contact Us

 With access to specialty insurance products designed specifically for the construction industry, we have the capacity for placing coverage on accounts of all sizes and complexity, including layered programs.

 Our team of construction experts knows what it takes to manage both residential and commercial construction exposures.
 By specializing in this industry, our team has a level of expertise to better identify and help mitigate the risk and exposures, providing our retail brokers and agents with products and services that are second to none.

 We have built specialized solutions for unique problems, and our construction practice uses the expertise of our London-based colleagues at THB Group to market on behalf of our U.S. retail clients.
 This gives our retail partners the assurance that we are using the full resources within the AmWINS organization to solve their clients’ problems.

 Despite the ongoing pandemic and hard market pressures, the London marketplace has demonstrated its resilience.
 In the Q4 State of the London Market report, our London specialists at THB take a closer look at what's happening at Lloyd's and examine market conditions across several segments.

 The current Property market is not what most would consider a “traditional hard market,” where demand exceeds supply.
 Despite a strong capital position, most of the property market continues to harden at an increasing rate.
 In addition to the usual drivers, several new or heightened factors are affecting the market.
 Our Q3 State of the Property Market report examines these issues as well as impacts across several industry segments.